qudoki/workout-tracker/README.md

  - [Heroku App](https://fast-anchorage-21924.herokuapp.com/)

 ### Description:
 This application allows users to build new or upon existing workouts by adding exercises in a web application.
 Users can view, create and track daily workouts.
 They can log multiple exercises in a workout on a given day.
 They can also track the name, type, weight, sets, reps, and duration of exercises.
 If the exercise is a cardio exercise, they can track the distance traveled.
 Technologies include MongoDB, Mongoose, node.js, and route handling is implemented through Express.
-The application is deployed on Heroku.
+The application is deployed on Heroku and MongoDB Atlas.

 # Table of Contents